vazhnov/kubernetes-the-hard-way__vagrant/docs/04-certificate-authority.md

 # The Kubelet client certificate

-This certificate is for the api server to authenticate with the kubelets when it requests information from them
+This certificate is for the API server to authenticate with the kubelets when it requests information from them

 ```bash
 cat > openssl-kubelet.cnf <<EOF